pwsiegel/pwsiegel.github.io/_posts/ds/info-theory/2022-01-31-constrained-optimization-1.md

 $$\sum_{i=1}^6 p_i = 1, \quad \sum_{i=1}^6 i p_i = 4.5$$

-The first constraint ensures that $(p_1, \ldots, p_n)$ is a probability vector, and the second ensures that the average die roll is $4.5$.
+The first constraint ensures that $(p_1, \ldots, p_6)$ is a probability vector, and the second ensures that the average die roll is $4.5$.
-(Strictly speaking we should also include $p_i \geq 0$ for each $i$ as a constraint; it will turn out that this is satisfied automatically, but it is possible to impose this sort of constraint using similar techniques as in this post.)

-We did not go into detail about how to actually solve constrained optimization problems of this sort.
-In this post, the first in a series on the computational aspects of constrained optimization, we will use the method of Lagrange multipliers.
+In this post we will show how to solve this problem using the method of Lagrange multipliers, using the notion of a partition function borrowed from statistical mechanics to simplify calculations.

 ## Lagrange multipliers